Contrast Shower Benefits – Boost Your Blood Circulation And Health

 • Gradually increase duration and temperature difference over several months

 Both men and women can benefit from contrast showers, though individual responses may vary.
-Women in the showers might notice different effects on hormonal balance, while showers men take might yield stronger impacts on muscle recovery, but the fundamental benefits apply to everyone.
+Women in the showers might notice different effects on hormonal balance, while the showers men take might yield stronger impacts on muscle recovery, but the fundamental benefits apply to everyone.

 Blood Circulation